 Adina Bora Member of the Board

-As an employee at the University of Illinois at Chicago, Adina was awarded the ‘2011 UIC INSPIRE Award’ for exemplary service and for inspiring others to do their best and the ‘2011 College of Engineering Staff Excellence Award’ for significant impact on the educational and research mission of the college.
-As a law student, she was awarded the ‘2017 BEST Publications Editor on the Law Review’ for her exemplary contribution to the Law Review.
-Adina often acts as a volunteer for Romanian American events, helps members of the Romanian community by providing guidance and mentorship on how to navigate the education system in the United States, and introduces newcomers to the Romanian community.
+Adina holds a Master of Business Administration from University of Illinois at Chicago, a Juris Doctor degree from the University of the District of Columbia David A. Clarke School of Law and a Master of Law in International Law from The George Washington University.
+As an employee at the University of Illinois at Chicago, Bora was awarded the ‘2011 UIC INSPIRE Award’ for exemplary service and for inspiring others to do their best and the ‘2011 College of Engineering Staff Excellence Award’ for significant impact on the educational and research mission of the college.
+As a law student, Bora was awarded the ‘2017 BEST Publications Editor on the Law Review’ for her exemplary contribution to the Law Review.
+Bora often acts as volunteer for Romanian American events, helps members of the Romanian community by providing guidance and mentorship on how to navigate the education system in the United States and introduces newcomers to the Romanian community.

 Felicia Ionescu Member of the Board